Display your QR code poster

 If your workers are sick or have cold, flu or COVID-19 symptoms, ask them to stay home and get health advice.
 They can call:

 - Healthline for free on 0800 358 5453

 - their doctor or Nurse Practitioner, or

 - their iwi health provider.

+Support workers to get tested.
 Workers are entitled to take sick leave if they are sick.
-If you have a staff member who has run out of sick leave, check whether you’re eligible for the COVID-19 Leave Support Scheme.
+If you have a staff member who has run out of sick leave, check whether you are eligible for the COVID-19 Leave Support Scheme.

-Encourage your employees to keep up good hygiene practices
+Encourage workers to keep up hygiene practises by:

-- wash their hands using soap and water for at least 20 seconds, and dry thoroughly
+- washing their hands using soap and water for at least 20 seconds, and drying them thoroughly

 Provide facilities to promote good hygiene